 Exchange studies at KTH

-In order to be accepted at KTH as an exchange student, you have to be enrolled at a partner university, i.e. one with which KTH has an exchange agreement.
+In order to become an exchange student at KTH, you have to be enrolled at a partner university, i.e. one with which KTH has an exchange agreement.
 You must also have completed at least two years of the educational programme at your home university, with grades above average.
-The application page contains more information about the application procedure.

-Exchange students normally take courses in English that are relevant to their original degree programme, but can also request to perform a final degree project/Master's thesis at KTH.
+Exchange students normally take courses relevant to their degree programme at the home university, but can also request to perform a final degree project/Master's thesis at KTH.

 Student from TU Dresden, Germany

 Your web browser can not show this movie

 You can not se movies inside the editor